Participatory (PAR) Work

 I got Mine, did You Get yours?: The Story of Flu Vaccination (2005).

 This health promotion video was created by the V.I.P.
 (Vaccinate for Influenza Prevention) Committee, a coalition of Hartford senior housing residents.
 It was designed to increase knowledge and positive attitudes toward flu vaccination among low-income, primarily ethnic minority older adults living in senior housing as part of a model health promotion intervention delivered through peer health advocacy campaigns.
+Read the paper about this project here.

 Living Spaces: A Multimedia and Interdisciplinary Program (2003).